kparal/InstallFedoraButton/README.md

 This creates a small button on Gnome Shell top bar that serves as a launcher for Anaconda installer.
 It uses the same icon and title as the desktop launcher.

 This extension was announced at [Fedora devel list](http://lists.fedoraproject.org/pipermail/devel/2012-April/165234.html) and the reasons for its creation are described there.
 It was then [proposed for inclusion](https://www.redhat.com/archives/anaconda-devel-list/2012-April/msg00212.html) in Anaconda.
+In the end it was decided that a different solution would be used for Fedora 17 - a [Welcome screen](http://blogs.gnome.org/mclasen/2012/05/10/f17-desktop-spin-facelift/).

+The code of InstallFedoraButton is available here if some other spin/distribution decided to use it instead of the welcome screen.

 ![example image](https://github.com/kparal/InstallFedoraButton/raw/master/InstallFedoraButton.png)